Maux D'enfants Lyrics in English Patrick Bruel , La Fouine

 You turn on your computer, you wait

-They are all there, behind the screen
+They're all there, behind the screen

 This time again, it's not your party

-You read anyway, you lower your head
+You still read, you lower your head

-It will have to stop
+It will have to stop someday

-These words thrown away, just to see
+Those words tossed out, just to see

 Behind a keyboard, who knows

-Which wise child takes power
+Which well-behaved kid takes power

 Alone in his room, a kid laughs

-To make others laugh with him
+To make the others laugh with him

-And it falls on you today
+And today it's falling on you

 Dry your tears, look at me